Illinois High Risk Homeowners Insurance

 Over the last 30 years, several events have led to a large volume of home insurance claims in Illinois:

-Illinois is part of the Tornado Alley, and severe storms have caused significant damage in the state.
+Tornadoes: Illinois is part of the Tornado Alley, along with Oklahoma, Texas, Kansas, and Nebraska.
+Severe storms have caused significant damage in the state.
 For example, the 1990 Plainfield tornado caused 29 fatalities and over $165 million in damages.

 These events highlight the importance of having adequate home insurance coverage in Illinois to protect against potential high risks and homeowners insurance losses.